HAS-Tools-Fall2020/homework-adam-stratman/Submissions/week15/Stratman_HW15.md

 Last assignment

 ### Grade
+3/3 - Nice work!
+Glad you got it running.
+I wish we had time to do more examples and really take advantage of what HPC has to offer.

 ### What resources did you request on Ocelote?
 How long did you wait in the queue for your job to run and how long did it take to run?